kubernetes/website/docs/concepts/policy/pod-security-policy.md

 assignees:
 - pweil-
 title: Pod Security Policies
-redirect_from:
-- "/docs/user-guide/pod-security-policy/"
-- "/docs/user-guide/pod-security-policy/index.html"
 ---

 Objects of type `PodSecurityPolicy` govern the ability to make requests on a pod that affect the `SecurityContext` that will be applied to a pod and container.

 See [PodSecurityPolicy proposal](https://git.k8s.io/community/contributors/design-proposals/security-context-constraints.md) for more information.